ubergarm/r1-ktransformers-guide/README.md

 # might be able to prepend `MAX_JOBS=8 uv pip ...` or some way to speed it up a bit?
 uv pip install flash_attn --no-build-isolation

-# ONLY IF you have dual CPU sockets and >1TB RAM to hold 2x copies of entire model in RAM (one copy per socket)
+# ONLY IF you have Intel dual socket and >1TB RAM to hold 2x copies of entire model in RAM (one copy per socket)
+# Dual socket AMD EPYC NPS0 probably makes this not needed?
 # $ export USE_NUMA=1

 # finally do the real build